Giovanni Briglia

 đź§ Main Interests

-Reinforcement Learning · Causal Inference · Probabilistic Knowledge Representation through Bayesian and Causal (World) Models
+(Multi-Agent) Reinforcement Learning · Causal Reasoning · Probabilistic Knowledge Representation

 đź“„ CV